khous/558/README.md

 The server begins by opening a listening socket on the specified port.
 As it receives requests, it spawns a new thread to handle that request.
 Core assignment is done on a round robin fashion per new thread.

+The server jar is called KeyValueStore.jar.
+It is located in the keyvaluestore folder in the directory out/artifactsKeyValueStore_jar/
+The client jar is called KeyValueStoreClient.jar.
+It is located in the keyvaluestoreclient folder in the directory out/artifactsKeyValueStoreClient_jar/